-The underground - metro - transportation service of Caracas, the capital city of Venezuela, was inaugurated in 1982.
-It was commissioned and constructed with the French railway technology of those days and several local companies to dig the main tunnels and stations.
+The underground metro transportation service of Caracas, the capital city of Venezuela, was inaugurated in 1982.
+It was commissioned and constructed with the French railway technology of those days and several local companies that dug the main tunnels and stations.
 The purpose of this construction was to service the more than two million inhabitants of the city which lies in a valley at 800 meters of altitude above sea level, in a seismic region and separated from the coast by a beautiful mountain chain whose main mountain was named Warairarepano by the early Aborigines, and the Avila by later Spaniards.

 The construction took several years during the period known as the Democratic Period (1959-1998).
 When the main central route was ﬁnished in 1982, it became a model of behaviour for its users.
 In the “Metro”, as it is popularly known, a strict pattern of rules of conduct was imposed in order to keep both trains and other installations clean and in good condition.
 It was forbidden to eat or drink inside the metro, animals were not allowed and heavy loads and any disturbances were strictly controlled.
-The overall architecture, even in the 90s, was considered to be part of other developed cities of the world, even considered to be superior to those of Paris, London, or New York.
+The overall architecture, even in the 90s, was considered to be part of other developed cities of the world, even considered to be superior to Paris, London, or New York’s.

 It has been known that if a passenger showed an inadequate behaviour such as reclining feet on the underground walls, a voice on the general speaker would come up and say: “Excuse me, but would the gentleman in the green jacket take your feet oﬀ the wall, please take care of your Metro”.
 Another saying was: “Do not approach the yellow line, it is the limit of your safety”.

 The underground was then also expanded to 3 more routes and connected with an above metro bus, an extra service for the price of one ride to areas not reached by the underground.